giantswarm/apiextensions/README.md

 This is example skeleton for adding new object.

-- Make sure group and version of the to add object exists (described in [previous paragraph](#adding-a-new-group-andor-version)).
+- Make sure group and version of the object to add exists (described in [previous paragraph](#adding-a-new-group-andor-version)).
 - Replace `NewObj` with your object name.
-- Put struct definitions inside a proper package denoted by group and version in file named `newobj_types.go`.
-Replace `newobj` with lowercased object name.
+- Put struct definitions inside a proper package denoted by group and version in file named `new_obj_types.go`.
+Replace `new_obj` with lowercased, snakecased object name.
 - Add `NewObj` and `NewObjList` to `knownTypes` slice in `register.go`
 - Generate client by calling `./scripts/gen.sh`.
 - Commit generated code and all edits to `./scripts/gen.sh`.